-To add a board permission, click on the three bars menu located on the upper right of your board as below:
+To add a board permission, click on the three dots menu located on the upper right of your board as below:

 There are three different settings for board permissions, you can find these options in the Hamburger menu.
 Let's dive into them one by one:

-The default is set to 'Everyone can change" which means that everyone that is subscribed to the board is able to change the structure of the board, add new pulses, edit column names, change statuses, and create pulse updates.
+The default is set to 'Edit Everything" which means that everyone that is subscribed to the board is able to change the content and structure of the board, add new items, edit column names, change statuses, and create items updates.

-This permission allows non-board owners to add pulses, change statuses and cells on the board, and create pulse updates, but are not able to edit the group or column titles or rearrange the structure of the board.
+This permission allows non-board owners to add items, change statuses and cells on the board, and create item updates, but they are not able to edit the group or column titles or rearrange the structure of the board.
 This setting is great for when you want to collaborate on a project with an external guest on a shareable board, but want to make sure that a column won't accidentally be deleted or rearranged.